shumeiiSM/CSD3120_IPA1_2002778/README.md

 1. To install the python server python -m http.server

-2. Run the program
-npm run serve

-3. View the program by go into this link http://localhost:8000
+2. View the program by go into this link http://localhost:8000
 ```